Formula - amino acid-based elemental – Minnesota Health Care Programs

 - Amino acid-based elemental formula when used as nutritional support for inborn errors of metabolism such as Phenylketonuria (PKU), Hyperlysinemia, or Maple Syrup Urine Disease (MSUD).
 See definition below.

 - Supplies related to the administration of covered nutritional therapy given via tube feeding.

-Amino acid-based elemental formulas are generally covered subject to the indications listed below and per your plan documents
+Amino acid-based elemental formulas (AABF) are generally covered subject to the indications listed below and per your plan documents

 Indications that are covered

 - Amino acid-based elemental formula given via tube feeding is covered.